DATA DEFINITION LANGUAGE COMMANDS

 PROGRAM FOR FUNCTION AND IT’S EXECUTION

-SQL> create function aaa (trainnumber number) return number is
+SQL> create function aaa (trainnumber number) return

 2 trainfunction ittrain.tfare % type;